Documentation Menu

 How it Works

-After capturing before and after screenshots, RegressionBot runs three steps before producing a summary.
+After capturing screenshots, RegressionBot runs three steps to produce a summary.

 Cluster